boldbi/bold-bi-docs/docs/visualizing-data/visualization-widgets/heat-map.md

 ### Gradient mode

-You can customize the fill color of the heatmap using the gradient based conditional formatting.
+You can customize the fill color of the heatmap using the gradient-based conditional formatting.
 This is the default mode.

-> **NOTE:** Binding size field in heat map, Gradient mode option will be disabled.
+> **NOTE:** The Gradient mode option will be disabled if the binding size field in the heat map is enabled.

 #### Based on field

-The configured value fields.
-Based on field cannot be changed in the conditional formatting dialog.
+This option is based on the configured value fields and cannot be changed in the conditional formatting dialog.

 #### Summary type

-The summary type of the configured value field.
+This refers to the summary type of the configured value field.

 #### Low, mid, and high values

 You can define your range by entering the low, mid, and high values.

-> **NOTE:** It is optional, if no value is entered, then the ranges will be auto calculated based on the minimum and maximum values from the data source.
+> **NOTE:** If no value is entered, the ranges will be auto-calculated based on the minimum and maximum values from the data source.

 #### Default color

-If the region of Heatmap value is out of the specified range, then the color specified in the default color will be applied.
+If the region of the Heatmap value is out of the specified range, the color specified in the default color will be applied.

 ### Rule based condition mode

-This allows you to customize the fill color of the Heatmap based on one or more numerical / text conditions.
+This allows you to customize the fill color of the Heatmap based on one or more numerical/text conditions.

 ![Rule mode](/static/assets/visualizing-data/visualization-widgets/images/heat-map/rulemode.png)